 TierOne Empowers Communications Service Providers to Simplify and Reduce the Cost of the Service Delivery

-TierOne Edge Authority is a low-cost, multi-vendor production-ready Infrastructure Management & Automation system to accelerate uCPEs & Edge devices deploymentTORONTO, ONTARIO, CANADA, September 22, 2022 /EINPresswire.com/ -- As communication service providers (CSPs) continue to evolve their networks to take advantage of new technologies to deploy innovative services such as universal CPE (uCPE) and Edge Computing node (Edge), they require agile, cost-effective solutions to address their customers’ digital lifestyle expectations.
+TierOne Edge Authority is a low-cost, multi-vendor production-ready Infrastructure Management & Automation system to accelerate uCPEs, & Edge devices deploymentCHENNAI, INDIA, September 26, 2022 /EINPresswire.com/ -- As communication service providers (CSPs) continue to evolve their networks to take advantage of new technologies to deploy innovative services such as universal CPE (uCPE) and Edge Computing node (Edge), they require agile, cost-effective solutions to address their customers’ digital lifestyle expectations.
 To achieve these goals, CSPs are shifting more of their network functions to virtualization.
 TierOne Edge Authority solution accelerates this transition by providing all of the necessary functionality to manage the end-to-end lifecycle of Edge nodes across the hybrid network.
 This spans on-boarding to configuration and license management to security and assurance functions.

 TierOne Edge Authority features a low-cost, multi-vendor production-ready infrastructure management and automation system to accelerate the deployment of uCPEs, and Edge devices based on x86 architecture CPUs from low-end to high-end processors.
 TierOne Edge Authority accelerates increases CSPs in their adoption of Network Function Virtualization technology and helps them maximize its benefits.